MrYsLab/pymata-express/docs/index.md

 [Pymata-Express](https://github.com/MrYsLab/pymata-express) is a Python 3 compatible
  (Version 3.7 or above)  [Firmata Protocol](https://github.com/firmata/protocol)
-client that, in conjunction with an Arduino Firmata sketch, permits you to control and monitor Arduino hardware remotely over a serial link.
+client.
+When used in conjunction with an Arduino Firmata sketch, it permits you to control and monitor Arduino hardware remotely over a serial link.

 Like its conventional sibling [pymata4,](https://mryslab.github.io/pymata4/) *pymata-express* allows you to take